bupthpc/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step2.md

    If you create a Vitis application component in the same workspace as this platform component, you can find this platform available in the platform selection page in the application Creation wizard.
 If you want to reuse this platform in another workspace, add its path to the PLATFORM_REPO_PATHS environment variable before launching the Vitis GUI, or use the "Add" button on the platform selection page of the Vitis GUI to add its path.

-   User could also use Vitis python command to create the platform component.
+   User could also use Vitis Python command to create the platform component.

    <details>
    <summary><strong>Click here to see how to use Vitis python command to create a Vitis platform.</strong></summary>